andrew/ultimate-awesome/README.md

 - [Awesome-Cloud-Edge-AI](https://github.com/swagshaw/Awesome-Cloud-Edge-AI) - A curated list of research in System for Edge Intelligence and Computing(Edge MLSys), including Frameworks, Tools, Repository, etc. Paper notes are also provided.
 - [gamedev-free-resources](https://github.com/teamgravitydev/gamedev-free-resources) - This repository offers free assets for game developers, including 2D and 3D art, sound effects, music, and more, all at no cost. .
 - [awesome-emergent-languages](https://github.com/vermashresth/awesome-emergent-languages) - Paper Reading in Neural Emergent Communication Literature.
-- [Video-Anomaly-Detection](https://github.com/vt-le/Video-Anomaly-Detection) - Awesome Video Anomaly Detection.
+- [survey](https://github.com/worldbench/survey) - 3D and 4D World Modeling: A Survey.
 - [awesome-chatgpt-with-ai](https://github.com/xirong/awesome-chatgpt-with-ai) - Some materials collected during personal study of AI LLM such as ChatGPT, including a series of prompts with good performance on the internet. 个人学习 chatGPT 等 AI 大模型过程中收集的资料.
 - [awesome-machine-learning-reliability](https://github.com/zbchern/awesome-machine-learning-reliability) - A curated list of awesome resources regarding machine learning reliability.
 - [awesome-stablecoins](https://github.com/0xperp/awesome-stablecoins) - A hopefully comprehensive guide to the stablecoin landscape.